digshake/CSJavaWUSTL/_sources/Module3-Arrays/assignment.rst

 The way that bubble sort works is by “bubbling” the larger values up.
 If a value is larger than its neighbor it will be swapped until all of the larger values make their way to the end of the array and the smaller values end up at the beginning of the array.

 Your task is to create a program called ``BubbleSort.java`` in the ``assignment3`` package.
-This program should first use ``ArgsProcessor`` to ask the user how big they would like the array to be.
+This program should first use ``Scanner`` to ask the user how big they would like the array to be.
 It will then prompt the user to enter that many integer values, which get stored into the array.

 You should then sort this array in ascending order using the bubble sort algorithm.
 To assist you, take a look at this `pseudocode <https://en.wikipedia.org/wiki/Pseudocode>`_ implementation of the sorting algorithm: